Alex Murdaugh’s attorneys accuse clerk of court of jury tampering in motion seeking new murder trial – KION546

 “Ms. Hill did these things to secure for herself a book deal and media appearances that would not happen in the event of a mistrial.
 Ms. Hill betrayed her oath of office for money and fame.
 Once these 2 facts are proven, the law does not allow the Court any discretion about how to respond.
 It must grant a new trial,” the motion says.

-The motion cites at least three sworn affidavits from two jurors and one from a dismissed juror, as well as excerpts from Hill’s book, “Behind the Doors of Justice: The Murdaugh Murders,” which was published last month.
+The motion cites at least three sworn affidavits, including one from a juror and one from a dismissed juror, as well as excerpts from Hill’s book, “Behind the Doors of Justice: The Murdaugh Murders,” which was published last month.

-According to the filing, juror Holli Miller said that Hill told the jurors, “Y’all are going to hear things that will throw you all off.
-Don’t let this distract you or mislead you.”

 CNN has reached out to Hill for comment.

-Note: CORRECTION: Holli Miller was incorrectly identified in a previous version of this story.
-She is a paralegal with the law firm representing Alex Murdaugh.